Labor and Delivery (OB) Services Temporarily Closed Effective April 1, 2025 Until Further Notice

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

-2. Right to request alternative delivery of information: You have the right to request and receive communications containing Health Information from HCH by alternative means or at alternative locations.
+2. Right to request alternative delivery of information.
+You have the right to request and receive communications containing your Health Information from HCH by alternative means or at alternative locations.
 For example, you may ask that we only contact you at home or by mail.
 HCH is not required to accept any such requests that are unreasonable.

-3. Right to inspect and copy: Except under certain circumstances, you have the right to inspect and copy medical and billing records used to make decisions about your care.
-If you ask for copies or a summary of this information, HCH may charge a fee for those services.
-If we maintain Health Information about you in electronic format, you have the right to a copy of your Health Information in the electronic form or format you request, so long as the Health Information is readily producible in that form or format.
+3. Right to inspect and copyExcept with respect to psychotherapy notes and under other certain circumstances, you have the right to inspect and/or receive an electronic or paper copy of your medical record or other Health Information that HCH has on you.
+If you ask for copies or a summary of this information, HCH may charge a reasonable, cost-based fee for those services, and we will typically provide you with the copies or summaries within thirty (30) days of your request.
+If we maintain Health Information about you in electronic format, you have the right to a copy of your Health Information in the electronic form or in the format you request, so long as the Health Information is readily producible in that form or format.
 If it is not readily producible in the form or format you request, we will provide it to you in a reasonable alternative format.
 Under some circumstances, if HCH denies a request to inspect healthcare records, you may request in writing that the denial be reviewed.

-4. Right to amend information: If you believe that information in your record is incorrect or incomplete you have the right to request, in writing, that HCH correct the existing information or correct the missing information.
+4. Right to amend informationIf you believe that information in your record is incorrect or incomplete, you have the right to request, in writing, that HCH correct the existing information or correct the missing information.
 Under certain circumstances we may deny the request.

-5. Right to an accounting of disclosures: You have a right to ask for a list of certain instances when HCH has used or disclosed your Health Information for reasons other than treatment (by HCH or other healthcare providers), payment for services furnished (by HCH or other healthcare providers), HCH healthcare operations, certain healthcare operations of other entities or disclosures you give HCH authorization to make.
+5. Right to an accounting of disclosuresYou have a right to ask for a list of certain instances when HCH has disclosed your Health Information for the six years prior to the date you ask, who we shared it with, and why.
+We will include all of the disclosures except for those about treatment (by HCH or other healthcare providers), payment for services furnished (by HCH or other healthcare providers), HCH healthcare operations, and certain other disclosures, such as any disclosures you asked us to make.
 The first list requested in any 12-month period will be free.
-If you request this information from HCH more than once every twelve months, a fee may be charged.
+If you request this information from HCH more than once every twelve months, a reasonable, cost-based fee may be charged.

 To exercise any of your rights please contact HCH in writing at: